jheck90/discord-orb/README.md

+## Forked from teka23/discord-orb which hasn't been updated since 2020

 # Discord Orb

 Easily integrate custom [Discord](https://discord.com/ "Discord") notifications into your [CircleCI](https://circleci.com/ "CircleCI") projects.
 Create custom alert messages for any job or receive status updates.